 Venture Café, one of CIC’s signature weekly events, is hosting a special night for Startup Week and Boston Fintech Week.
 As usual, they’ll have office hours, demos, and networking for all who wish to attend.
 If you can’t make this event, don’t worry — Venture Café happens every Thursday at One Broadway in Cambridge's Kendall Square.

 There’s also the PULSE@MassChallenge Launch event on Thursday for anyone interested in innovation in healthcare.
-This one takes place at the Microsoft NERD Center just across the street from CIC Cambridge, it's totally possible to attend both of these Thursday night events.
+This one takes place at the Microsoft NERD Center just across the street from CIC Cambridge, so it's totally possible to attend both of these Thursday night events.

 Startup Week’s final 2018 event is their closing party at our beloved sister space, District Hall, complete with keynote by Jody Rose, the President of the New England Venture Capital Association.
 A great wrap to a fantastic week of building connections, nourishing existing relationships, and getting out there in the Boston startup world!